B. WHAT CAUSES HIGH CARBON MONOXIDE (CO)?

-Below are common faults which are likely to produce high Carbon Monoxides (CO).
+Below are common faults which are likely to produce high Carbon Monoxides (CO) and Rich Fuel Mixtures.
 Carbon Monoxide is a by-product of incomplete combustion.
 Carbon Monoxide exceeding maximum limits, can be due to a number of emission failures ranging from inadequate air intake to defective engine computer sensors.
+This condition is referred to as a "Rich Fuel Conditon".

 1. Dirty Air Filter - The number one overlooked emissions component, yes, "emissions" component is the engine air filter.
 A dirty air filter will absolutely restrict air flow, thus disturbing the proper 14.7:1 air/fuel ratio required for optimum fuel combustion.